Actions and Detail Panel

 Mon 24 April 2017, 17:00 – 19:00 BST

 How has physical training developed in the last fifty years?
 In what circumstances can walls be thought of as teaching machines?
 Is it possible to make the transition from indoors to outdoors in training?
 Or are they two different cultures?
-Are there contact points between training for physical performance - in forms such as parkour - and the preparation needed for advanced rock climbing?
+Are there contact points between training for physical performance - in forms such as yoga - and the preparation needed for advanced rock climbing?
 Or have these forms in fact already met, in the heightened mountain performances so popular on YouTube?

 What shared languages are there between climbing and performing and what gets in the way of a good conversation?
 How are terms such as, risk, composition, line, narrative, movement and training understood in the two domains?
 How far is it true to say that climbing is a form of performance and can learn from the languages of theatre and performance studies?
 And what are the key ideas in hiking and climbing that resonate with the live art of performance?